Dennis Merzel: Resignation from White Plum

+By April, Merzel had reversed his position, saying that too many students and his organizations depended on him financially and spiritually.

 Sixty-six American Buddhist teachers responded with a public letter to Merzel requesting that he follow through with his stated intention to stop teaching for some time.
 Merzel continued to lead retreats.

 It was reported that he and his wife were divorcing.

 He continues to serve as president and abbot of Kanzeon Zen Center, now called Big Heart Zen Sangha.

 Heirs

-Dennis Merzel has given Dharma transmission to 23 heirs, and authorized 15 to teach as Zen Masters.
-He has given Jukai to 518 students and ordained 139 Priests.
+Dennis Merzel has given Dharma transmission (shiho) to twenty-three students heirs, and inka (final acknowledgement) to fifteen Zen-teachers.
+He has given Jukai to 518 students and ordained 139 priests.